Rong-Ding/ModellingHumanReading/Project 1/Measure_Computation_Analyses/README.md

-This folder contains the code snippets in R for stats analyses
+This folder contains the code snippets in R for stats analyses.
 ## Explanation
 <b>anova_cosine.R:</b>\
 This script statistically compares the ANOVA model fit (across semantically highly and lowly correlated and uncorrelated words) over different parameter sets.